marcelo559/challenge-ios-swift/Dicee/README.md

 **Acceptance criteria:**

-- All the deafult elements will be show in the screen;
+- [X] All the default elements will be show in the screen;
-- Use setting constraints, safe area, alignment and Stack Views;
+- [X] Use setting constraints, safe area, alignment and Stack Views;
-- Split screen in two columns;
+- [ ] Split screen in two columns;
-- On the left side the logo should be align in the horizontal and vertical middle;
+- [ ] On the left side the logo should be align in the horizontal and vertical middle;
-- On the right side there are the dice, labels and button;
+- [ ] On the right side there are the dice, labels and button;
-- Mantein the samy features and business rules, only layout will be change;
+- [X] Mantein the samy features and business rules, only layout will be change;

 ### My first challenge